Adjusting to a New Culture

 Mission work requires flexibility.
 Going to a new culture or country to serve means adjusting to new norms and customs.
-Some you may be prepared for, and others may completely throw you off guard.
-At Black Forest Academy in Germany where my husband and I taught for 7 years, we decided that BFA also meant “be flexible always.”
+You may be prepared for some of these customs, but others may completely throw you off guard.
+At Black Forest Academy in Germany, where my husband and I taught for seven years, we decided that BFA also stood for “Be Flexible Always.”
 Here are a few topics to consider and resources to help.

-In Lithuania milk is called pienas and is sold in a plastic bag.
+Milk is called pienas in Lithuania and is sold in a plastic bag.
 It is served by dropping the bag into a plastic pitcher and snipping the corner of the bag for serving.
-However, buttermilk is also sold in this way and is called pasuku.
+However, buttermilk is also sold in this way, and it is called pasuku.
 Before I knew the words, I shook the bags since they sounded different.
-Not knowing which was which could make that first bite of morning cereal very surprising.
+Not knowing which was which could make that first bite of morning cereal very surprising!

-Perhaps there will be only local markets rather than real grocery stores where you go.
+You may only have local markets rather than grocery stores where you go.
 I have a friend who served in a place where it was rare to be able to purchase already baked bread.
 If she wanted bread, she went to the market and purchased grain.
-Then she picked the bugs from among the kernels.
-After that she ground the grain into flour and finally began to mix the dough to bake a loaf of hearty bread.
+Then she picked the bugs from among the kernels, ground the grain into flour, and finally began to mix the dough to bake a loaf of hearty bread.

 Helen and her husband David confirmed God's first call to missions at a MissionNext Conference in 2002.
 After three short-term (2-4 month) projects in Lithuania, they joined Wycliffe Bible Translators.
 They then taught for 7 years at Black Forest Academy in Germany.
 Black Forest Academy serves mostly US passport missionary families who work in over 50 countries throughout Europe, Asia and Africa.
 Now, back in the States, David continues to serve Wycliffe in a human resources capacity.